 Does the Minister anticipate a doomsday scenario where it will be necessary to use those powers?
 Or is she saying, “There’s nothing to see here; we don’t anticipate any problems, but we are going to give ourselves these powers anyway”?
 Will she outline how the process will be handled if there are shortages and what scrutiny will be available for decisions made under it?

 The draft regulations introduce a new targeted assessment route to incentivise novel medicines and biosimilars, which currently use one of the routes involved in the European regulatory network to receive a UK marketing authorisation, or MA, in the same timeframe as today.
 That involves changes to regulation 58 of the Human Medicines Regulations 2012 and to the Medicines (Products for Human Use) (Fees) Regulations 2016, and may also involve the implementation of further non-legislative changes in order to ensure the

 “continued competitiveness of the UK market.”

 Will the Minister outline what further non-legislative changes the Department intends to implement?
 Will she outline details of what the new target assessment route will look like in practice?
-What assessment has the Department made of the impact of introducing the new route, and how does the Minister propose that we will keep in step with, or ahead of, improvements as the EU makes them while we in the process of exiting and after we exit?
+What assessment has the Department made of the impact of introducing the new route, and how does the Minister propose that we will keep in step with, or ahead of, improvements as the EU makes them while we are in the process of exiting and after we exit?

 The generics industry expressed concern in response to the Government’s consultation about whether the targeted assessment routes would be made available for generics.
 In response, the MHRA proposed to review that and work with industry to shorten the timings of UK national licensing of generics.
 Will the Minister clarify the timeframe for the review and outline any progress made towards its completion?